Avoiding Probate: Issues and Options

 There are several relatively simple and effective ways to ensure that some of our property and financial assets pass directly to our heirs (or charities, or both) without going through probate and without a living trust.

-State laws differ on this, and as we’ll see, depending on where you live, some things are best handled with trust.
+State laws differ on this, and as we’ll see, depending on where you live, some things are best handled with a trust.

 1) Joint ownership of financial accounts